Celine Borzecka: Life

 Celine Chludzińska was born in Antowil near Orsha in the Russian Empire (now Vitebsk Oblast, Belarus) on 29 October 1833 as one of the three children of the rich land-owning Ignatius and Petronella Chludzińska; she was baptized as "Celine Rozalia Leonarda".

 In her childhood she considered a religious vocation in a convent in Vilnius but out of obedience to her parents she married Józef Borzęcki (1820/1 - 1874) in 1853.
 During their marriage she gave birth to four children but two (Marynia and Kazimierz) died as infants.
 Her husband received her help in managing their estate and educated her two daughters Celine and Jadwiga (2 February 1863 - 26 September 1906) at home.
-In 1869 her husband suffered a stroke that left him paralyzed and confined to a wheelchair.
+In 1869 her husband suffered a stroke that left him paralyzed.
 Borzęcka sought out the best medical treatment for her husband and so all moved to Vienna.
 Józef died in 1874 not before having dictated his will to the couple's daughter Celine and after which the widow travelled with her two daughters to Rome.

 In Rome she met the priest Piotr Semenenko who became her spiritual director.
 In 1882 she and her daughter Jadwiga - her daughter Celine had married at this stage - and two other women began living as a religious cluster.
 In 1887 she opened her first school where Giacomo della Chiesa (the future Pope Benedict XV) served as a chaplain.

 On 6 January 1891 she founded the Sisters of the Resurrection in Rome and both Borzęcka and her daughter made their final vows.
 In fall 1891 the congregation's first house was opened in Kęty near Wadowice.
 Other houses soon followed in Poland as well as in Bulgaria and the United States of America.
 Borzęcka suffered the loss of her daughter Jadwiga in 1906 and she continued to lead the institute until 1911.

 Borzęcka died on 26 October 1913 in Kraków.
 Her remains - and that of Jadwiga - were exhumed on 22 November 1937 and again on 3 April 2001.
 In 2008 there were 464 religious in 50 houses in places such as Canada and Australia.
 Her order received the pontifical decree of praise from Pope Pius X on 10 May 1905 while full papal approval from Pope Pius XI came after her death on 17 July 1923.